softindex/datakernel/docs/components/markdown/core/http.md

 #### Routing Servlet Example
 Represents how to set up servlet routing tree.
 This process resembles Express approach.
-To add a rout to **RoutingServlet**, you should use method *map*:
+To add a route to **RoutingServlet**, you should use method *map*:

 {% highlight java %}